 This bag has lots of space for lenses, a laptop, batteries, memory cards and even a sleeve for a tripod built into the bag.
 Lots of strap configurations mean it can be used just as a messenger bag, or you can strap it tight to your body if you’re climbing, cycling etc. It’s pure genius and something I can’t go without.

 I use a Canon 6d for most of my photography.
 Everyone has their preference of what camera to use and it doesn’t really matter what you choose to use.
 I find the Canon 6d is an amazing camera for low light photography and the added bonus of wifi makes this an awesome camera for taking images and sharing them when I’m on the road.

-This tripod is light, strong and surprisingly cheap for its awesome build quality.
-It fits perfectly into my Everyday Messenger Bag and is still solid enough for a video shoot.
+This very small tripod is light, strong and super cheap for its awesome build quality.
+It fits perfectly into my Everyday Messenger Bag and is still solid enough for long exposure night shots.

 A light, easy to transport tripod is so important because you don’t want to go anywhere without it.
 This one packs down small enough to easily travel with it included in my carry-on luggage.

 My go-to lens for almost every occasion, this lens shoots so clear.
 It’s fast, it’s not huge and bulky and being nice and wide it’s great for video too.

 This is an awesome wide angle lens for landscapes, night photography of general all round creative photography.